 In summary, a Grade A office space is the perfect choice if money is no object and a desirable location and top spec office space is necessary for both your image and future success.
 Class B spaces are still likely to be well located however are let down by dated design and a lack of amenities, therefore meaning investment in an office refurbishment may be necessary to bring this space up to the standard of a Class A building.
 Smaller businesses which may have limited credit worthiness are best starting with a functional, affordable Class C space to help establish themselves before trading up to a more impressive space.

 If you're looking at embarking on an office relocation project, Officeinsight can help!
-Click here to download our extensive Relocation Guide exploring 6 things to consider before making the move.
-Alternatively please don't hesitate to get in touch with any queries you may have!
+Please don't hesitate to get in touch with any queries you may have!